chunhuaranran/china-us-maker-chengdu/docs/README.md

 ## How to Use This Theme
 Just go ahead and read up on [how to install Jekyll](https://jekyllrb.com/).
 It's not too hard I promise!

+Download this repository [here](https://github.com/iwiedenm/jekyll-theme-massively-src/archive/master.zip) and save it to any folder you want.

 Open a terminal window or a command line and ```cd``` to that location.